Guli-Y/SakilaPostgreSQLplayground/README.md

 ### 👋 If you want to practice your SQL and ETL skills, this is the repository you are looking for

 [Sakila](https://dev.mysql.com/doc/sakila/en/sakila-structure.html) is sample database in MySQL, and its PostgreSQL version is called Pagila.
 Here you will create the Pagila database locally on your computer using the following instructions.
 Using the Pagila database, you will have a chance to practice your SQL skills and write some ETL pipelines.
+The instruction here is written for WSL.
+If you have a different system, please adapt your code.

 ## 🐑 Create your Pagila Database locally